ricard1997/twod-analysis-kit/docs/source/Membrane.rst

-To plot and visualize the packing defects you should run:
+To plot and visualize the output run:

 .. code-block:: python